Banging Toolbox

 D-handle vs. Barrel grip jigsaws?

-The D-handle vs barrel grip jigsaw tool debate really does come down to nothing more than personal preference, many builders, YouTubers, and DIY’ers have their opinion on what is best for them and their work.
+The D-handle vs barrel grip jigsaw tool debate really does come down to nothing more than personal preference, many carpenters, YouTubers, and DIY’ers have their opinion on what is best for them and their work.

 For more information on tools used to cut circles read my guide on how to cut a circle in wood.